dotnet/docs-maui/docs/fundamentals/localization.md

 ```

 Right-to-left localization can then be tested by changing the language and region on the device to the appropriate right-to-left locale.

+## Test localization

+At runtime, your app loads the appropriate localized resources on a per-thread basis, based on the culture specified by the <xref:System.Globalization.CultureInfo.CurrentUICulture> property.

+Testing localization is best accomplished by changing your device language in the Settings app on each device.

+> [!WARNING]
+> While it's possible to set the value of <xref:System.Globalization.CultureInfo.CurrentUICulture> in code, the resulting behavior is inconsistent across platforms so this isn't recommended for testing.